When we bought our round the world tickets, zip world told us: “If you want, for 10€ more per person, we can add the Easter Island to your itinerary!”

 With the pitch, you will receive a locker containing dishes for 2 people, the kitchen is giant and in perfect condition and finally, the toilets are super clean….
 Perfect for spending good evenings with the other campers and enjoying the crazy sunsets, with a little beer in hand.
 Frankly, we highly recommend….
 Fabienne and I had rarely pitched our tent in a campsite of this quality.

-If camping is not your thing, you can as well go take a look on Hotelscombined for hotel options.
+If camping is not your thing, you can as well go take a look on Booking for hotel options.
 But we’ll warn you, it gets pretty pricey over ther.

 Rapa Nui, the moais, the Birdman cult… what is this all about?